OrcaSlicer/OrcaSlicer_WIKI/printer_settings/machine gcode/printer_machine_gcode.md

   {endif}
   ```

-- Marlin g-code to set pressure advance to 0 for InternalInfill role and restore it to previous value for other roles:
+- Marlin g-code to set pressure advance to 0 for ['Internal Sparse Infill' role](strength_settings_infill) and restore it to previous value for other roles:
   ```gcode
   {if( extrusion_role == "InternalInfill")}
   M900 K0